rampal-punia/convo-insight-platform/README.md

 ## Contributing

 We welcome contributions to ConvoInsight!
-Please follow these steps to contribute:
+Please follow these steps to contribute [more details](https://github.com/rampal-punia/convo-insight-platform/blob/master/CONTRIBUTING.md):

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/AmazingFeature`)